 The offering price of our Class A Common Stock in this offering is substantially higher than the book value per share of our outstanding Class A Common Stock immediately after this offering.
-Based on our sale of 5,000,000 shares of Class A Common Stock at the offering price of \$14.50 per share, purchasers of our Class A Common Stock in this offering will incur immediate dilution of approximately \$1.26 in the book value per share of Class A Common Stock from the price paid in this offering.
+Based on our sale of [] shares of Class A Common Stock at an offering price of \$[] per share, purchasers of our Class A Common Stock in this offering will incur immediate dilution of approximately \$[] in the book value per share of Class A Common Stock from the price paid in this offering.